 Publication Date: July 2008

 From "M.P.": "I read Rick's review of these tires with great interest.
 My '07 Bonnie has the same Lasertec up front in 19", OEM from Triumph.
 It's paired with a 17" Metzeler MEZ2 out back.
 Both tires require tubes because of the spoked wheels.

 I can relate to Rick's observations for the front tire.
 The Triumph RAT pack website isn't very charitable towards these tires, but after putting ~5K miles on them, I really like them.

-Metzeler advertises "consistent feedback" as a strength of their tires & now I know what they mean.
+Metzeler advertises "consistent feedback" as a strength of their tires and now I know what they mean.
 I've never had an unpleasant surprise with these tires in a corner.
-They inspire confidence, they're fairly quiet & are wearing darn well.
+They inspire confidence, they're fairly quiet and are wearing darn well.